 "Anyone can do it"

 As I’ve said repeatedly through these blogs, this isn’t the end of the process.
-The fact fewer defects are being discovered is great, but there are still numerous user stories focussing on the “behind the scenes” technical aspects of VDR that will require feedback from users.
+The fact fewer defects are being discovered is great, but there are still numerous user stories focusing on the 'behind the scenes' technical aspects of VDR that will require feedback from users.
 Additionally, we have plans in place to test the system on a larger scale with live data and to run an assisted digital test whereby customers will obtain information from their record by contacting a telephone agent.
 For those who cannot transact online, our research has shown that the phone is the preferred channel.
 We have built the service so that our call centre agents can access VDR and view the service in exactly the same way as the customer would.
 It will be interesting to test how this works for customers who cannot see the screens and have to be talked through the process.

 Future blogs will continue to show our progress as we go through the beta phase and ramp up to go live!